| Unit Name | Total |

 D. Graham Huggan : “Ecological Imperialism”

-E. Thomas B Macaulay : “Minutes on Indian Education”
+E. Thomas B. Macaulay : “Minutes on Indian Education”

 Q.140 Who is the best known figure amongst the following for articulating the concept of ‘Negritude’?

 One key development in the evolving discussion surrounding popular culture which occurred during the early twentieth century was the association of popular culture with the United States of America.
 Through Hollywood and associated modes of popular entertainment, USA was beginning to exercise international cultural influence.
 The term ‘Mass culture’ is particularly relevant in this context as it refers to both the effects of American culture as well as to a specific theoretical debate that emerged in America during the post-war period.
-Dominic Strinati contends in his An Introduction to Theories of Popular Culture (1995) that ‘mass culture refers to popular culture which is produced by the industrial techniques of mass production, and marketed for profit to a mass public of consumers.’
+Dominic Strinati contends that ‘mass culture refers to popular culture which is produced by the industrial techniques of mass production, and marketed for profit to a mass public of consumers.’
 Such a view of popular culture argues that the industrial revolution produces a series of atomised individuals who had not only lost touch with the communities of shared interest to which they once belonged but that they had also been subjected to the process of mechanisation and alienation.
 This rendered them ripe for systematic cultural manipulation through uniform, mass produced formulae designed to evoke standardised escapist and superficial pleasures.

 Q.141 What is the meaning of ‘Atomised individuals’ in the above paragraph?

-Q.142 Systematic culture manipulation takes place through:
+Q.142 Systematic cultural manipulation takes place through:

 Q.143 “Mass Culture” refers to: